nasa/cumulus-orca/tasks/copy_to_glacier/README.md

         Returns:
             True if file should be excluded from copy, False otherwise.

+    switch_file_to_output_format(file: Dict[str, Any]) -> None
+        Reformat keys for output schema.

     task(event: Dict[str, Union[List[str], Dict]], context: object) -> Dict[str, Any]
         Copies the files in {event}['input']
         to the ORCA glacier bucket defined in ORCA_DEFAULT_BUCKET.

             Environment Variables:
                 ORCA_DEFAULT_BUCKET (string, required): Name of the default ORCA S3 Glacier bucket.
                 DEFAULT_MULTIPART_CHUNKSIZE_MB (int, optional): The default maximum size of chunks to use when copying.
                     Can be overridden by collection config.
                 METADATA_DB_QUEUE_URL (string, required): SQS URL of the metadata queue.

         Args: